ThomasVrancken/info9023-mlops/directed_work/01_git_cicd/README.md

     >>>>>>> branch-name
     ```

-    **Resolving conflicts locally**: Edit the file manually to keep the code you want (remove the conflict markers), then stage and commit.
+    **Resolving conflicts locally**.
+Edit the file manually to keep the code you want (remove the conflict markers), then stage and commit.

-    **Resolving conflicts on GitHub**: If you have a conflict in a Pull Request, GitHub offers a web editor:
+    **Resolving conflicts on GitHub**.
+If you have a conflict in a Pull Request, GitHub offers a web editor:
     1. Click on "Resolve conflicts" button in the PR
     2. GitHub shows you the conflicting files with the conflict markers
     3. Edit directly in the browser: delete the lines you don't want, keep the lines you want, and remove the `<<<<<<<`, `=======`, and `>>>>>>>` markers